 - Hundreds of White Pelicans in cooler temperatures: Length: 62″, Wingspan: 108″, Weight: 16.4 lbs.

-- 35 Pairs of American Bald Eagles make Reelfoot Lake there home all year
+- 40 pairs of American Bald Eagles make Reelfoot Lake their home all year

-- Butterfly’s & Dragonfly’s are in abundance here in the summer
+- Butterflies and Dragonflies are in abundance here in the summer

 Many gathered at Reelfoot Lake in June for a Butterfly Count.
 Pipevine Swallowtail 3, Zebra Sw.
 19, E. Tiger Sw.
 23, Spicebush Sw.
 4, Cabbage White 11, Clouded Sulphur 1, Orange Su.
 7, Cloudless Su.
 9, 1Bronze Copper 2, E. Tailed-Blue 9, ‘Summer’ Spring Azure 20, Am.
 Snout 28, Gr.
 Spangled Fritillary 3, Phaon Crescent 3, Pearl Cr.
 16, Question Mark 4, E. Comma 4, Am.
 Lady 1, Red Admiral 6, Com.
 Buckeye 9, Red-spotted Purple 3, Viceroy 14, Hackberry Emperor 3, Tawny Em.
 1, Monarch 3, Silver-spotted Skipper 12, Horace’s Duskywing 1, Com.
 Sootywing 1, Least Sk.
 16, Little Glassywing 1, 2Yehl Sk.
 11, Broad-winged Sk.
 17, Dun Sk.
 8. Unidentified: Dark Swallowtail sp.
 6, Brushfoot sp.
 5. Total 33 species, 284 individuals.
 Field Notes: Dragonfly numbers were extremely high and predation seemed to have substantially impacted butterfly numbers.
 Almost all open areas, even with good nectar sources, were nearly devoid of butterflies, but dragonflies were thick and patrolling the areas.
 We noted several occasions when we flushed a butterfly for it only to be captured by a dragonfly.1Rare in TN.
 5th consecutive year seen.
 2High number of this uncommon species in TN.